-We’ve seen how inclusivity has become a key requirement when businesses are choosing office space to rent.
+At FreeOfficeFinder, we’ve seen that inclusivity has become a key requirement for businesses when choosing an office space to rent.

 What is Inclusive Office Design?

-Inclusive office design means creating workspaces that allow everyone to work and contribute fully.
-This involves physical accessibility, sensory considerations, comfort and cultural or lifestyle needs.
+Inclusive office design is the process of creating workspaces that allow everyone to work and contribute fully.
+For landlords and businesses renting office space, this involves considering physical accessibility, sensory sensitivities, comfort and cultural or lifestyle needs.

-True inclusivity is achieved by listening to employees, gathering feedback and designing an office space that reflects the real needs of the people working there.
+True inclusivity is achieved by listening to employees, gathering feedback and designing a space that reflects the real needs of the people working there.

 inclusive sign in building